nuvo/cain/README.md

   cain restore [flags]

 Flags:
-  -c, --container string   container name to act on (default "cassandra") -h, --help               help for restore
-  -k, --keyspace string    keyspace to act on
+  -b, --buffer-size float   in memory buffer size (MB) to use for files copy (buffer per file) (default 6.75) -c, --container string    container name to act on (default "cassandra") -k, --keyspace string     keyspace to act on
   -n, --namespace string    namespace to find cassandra cluster -p, --parallel int        number of files to copy in parallel. set this flag to 0 for full parallelism (default 1) -l, --selector string     selector to filter on
       --src string          source to restore from.
 Example: s3://bucket/cassandra/namespace/cluster-name -t, --tag string          tag to restore
 ```

 #### Examples